ganeti/ganeti/doc/design-node-security.rst

 implement them yet (as of version 2.11) but describe them here for future reference.

-- All SSL certificates that Ganeti uses so far are self-signed.
+- The server certificate is currently self-signed and the client certificates are signed by the server certificate.
 It would increase the security if they were signed by a common CA. There is already a design doc for a Ganeti CA which was suggested in a different context (related to import/export).
   This would also be a benefit for the RPC calls.
 See design doc :doc:`design-impexp2` for more information.
 Implementing a CA is rather complex, because it would mean also to support renewing the CA certificate and providing and supporting infrastructure to revoke compromised certificates.
 - An extension of the previous suggestion would be to even enable the system administrator to use an external CA. Especially in bigger setups, where already an SSL infrastructure exists, it would be useful if Ganeti can simply be integrated with it, rather than forcing the user to use the Ganeti CA.
-- A lighter version of using a CA would be to use the server certificate to sign the client certificate instead of using self-signed certificates for both.
-The probleme here is that this would make renewing the server certificate rather complicated, because all client certificates would need to be resigned and redistributed as well, which leads to interesting chicken-and-egg problems when this is done via RPC calls.
 - Ganeti RPC calls are currently done without checking if the hostname of the node complies with the common name of the certificate.
 This might be a desirable feature, but would increase the effort when a